lerna/lerna/README.md

 ## How it works

-Lerna allows you to manage your project using one of two modes: Fixed or Indepedent.
+Lerna allows you to manage your project using one of two modes: Fixed or Independent.

 ### Fixed/Locked mode (default)